seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 FederatesWith:	spiffe://example.org
 ```

-In SPIRE Server 2 registry an entry was added for the spiffe id `spiffe://test.com/back-end` that federates with the Trust Domain `spiffe://example.org`
+An Entry was created in SPIRE Server 2 Registry for the spiffe id `spiffe://test.com/back-end` that federates with the Trust Domain `spiffe://example.org`

 #### Register the SPIRE Agents

 Generate Token for SPIRE Agent 1: